syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 ---
 layout: post
 title: Popup Positioning in .NET MAUI Popup control | Syncfusion
-description: Learn here all about Popup Positioning support in Syncfusion .NET MAUI Popup (SfPopup) control, its elements and more.
+description: Learn all about Popup Positioning support in the Syncfusion .NET MAUI Popup (SfPopup) control, its elements, and more.
 platform: MAUI
 control: SfPopup
 documentation: ug